Chengamanad, Ernakulam district: Places of worship

 The Roman Catholic Church in the Name of St. Antony is another attraction in the place.
 Holy Feast of the Church is celebrated in the last week of January.
 The foundation stone of the church was laid in 1916.
 The congregation consists of 500 families.
-Every Tuesday evening 5.30 PM St: Antony's Novena is held at this Church and hundreds of people attend this worship and Novena.
+Every Tuesday evening at 5.30 PM St: Antony's Novena is held at this Church and hundreds of people attend this worship and Novena.